-Here’s a Q & A with a Los Angeles personal injury attorney about car accident lead generation, calculating the ROI of auto accident leads, the challenges of lead generation in a competitive market like Southern California, and why “no contact” leads are billable with just about every personal injury lead generation company.
+Here’s a Q & A one of our legal lead generation consultants had with a Los Angeles personal injury attorney about auto accident leads, calculating the ROI of car accident leads, the challenges of legal lead generation in a competitive market like Southern California, and why “no contact” leads are billable with just about every personal injury lead generation company.

 PPLM Rep: What area of law do you practice?